Found in Yellowstone: Ricky’s Story

 I have been searching for answers for 6 years now.
 Why are we here?
 More specifically, why am I here?
 What is my purpose?
 I used to think photography was my calling.
 It was perhaps intended as my passion, not my purpose.
 My purpose is much more meaningful.
 My purpose is to help others find their way.
 That path is being defined as I speak to all of you this evening.

 So, after all of that pondering this is my advice to you; live each day like you don’t get another, make a difference in people’s lives, and follow your heart and dreams.
 I hope that each and every one of you find your peace, your passion, and your home.
 Just add love and that is the meaning of life, for me anyway.”

-Ricky pursues his passion of photography while working as the maintenance manager at Grant Village.
-He is currently in the process of writing a book to document his journey in Yellowstone.
+Ricky used to work as the maintenance manager at Grant Village.
 You can follow him and his photography on Facebook under Healing Soul Photography.

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!